 - Completed candidates are eligible for Alumni membership.
 Full details on the application process are available on the Alumni website.
 Membership provides free access to the library for 12 months and for those who wish to continue using the library facilities, there is a yearly fee after that.
 All details relating to library benefits via alumni membership can be found on the library website.

 - It is possible to create a lifetime 'research' email address when you have completed your Higher Degree studies.
-For further information on how to set this up please go to the Top tech tips for HDR students
+For further information on how to set this up please go to the IT Help webpage

 HDR Seminar Requirements